losrobbos/react-native-guide/README.md

 But if we do not use cookies for exchanging the token anymore - how do we then receive the token from the API - and the other way round - how do we send our token to the API on each request?

-There is another very common technique for exchanging tokens in the web using HTTP "headers".
+There is another very common technique for exchanging tokens in the web using "HTTP headers".
 It is actually quite straight-forward.

-Here some resources where you can check how to do Auth between Frontend & backend using headers:
+Here some resources where you can check how to do Auth between Frontend & API using headers:

 Authentication without cookies from React native to API:

-Backend Login => function loginUser => send token directly in body (not cookie attaching) https://github.com/losrobbos/todo-backend/blob/master/controllers/usersController.js
+Backend Login => function loginUser => send token directly in BODY (no cookie attaching) https://github.com/losrobbos/todo-backend/blob/master/controllers/usersController.js

 Frontend - Login => store received token & user in state: